 Under current law, there is a civil action that permits suit against employers of local law enforcement officers for misconduct.
-The bill permits the Colorado state patrol to also be sued via that civil action.
-The bill also requires the employer to conduct an investigation of an officer prior to determining if the officer acted in good faith.
+The act permits the Colorado state patrol to also be sued via that civil action.
+The act also requires the employer to conduct an investigation of an officer prior to determining if the officer acted in good faith.

 If a person believes that a law enforcement agency has violated the investigation requirement, the person must submit a complaint to the P.O.S.T. board, which shall refer the complaint to an administrative law judge to determine whether a violation occurred.
 The administrative law judge shall notify the P.O.S.T. board chair of a finding that a violation occurred.
 If a violation is found, the P.O.S.T. board shall not provide P.O.S.T. cash fund money to the employer for one full year from the date of the finding.

-The bill clarifies and adds to some of the information required to be included in the P.O.S.T. board database related to peace officer misconduct.
+The act clarifies and adds to some of the information required to be included in the P.O.S.T. board database related to peace officer misconduct.
 The act requires the P.O.S.T. board to adopt procedures to allow a peace officer to seek review of the officer's status in the database.

 The act requires a governmental entity that encrypts its radio communications to adopt an encryption policy to provide access to unencrypted radio transmissions for members of the media.